traefik/traefik/README.md

 ## Introductory Videos

 :warning: Please be aware that these videos are for v1.X.
-The old configurations for Traefik v1.X are NOT compatible with the v2.X config as of now.
+The old configurations for Traefik v1.X are NOT compatible with Traefik v2.
 If you're testing out v2, please ensure you are using a [v2 configuration](https://docs.traefik.io/v2.0/).

 Here is a talk given by [Emile Vauge](https://github.com/emilevauge) at GopherCon 2017.
 You will learn Traefik basics in less than 10 minutes.